Catalyzing Agroforestry Grant Program

 The project will provide up to $1500/acre for silvopasture implementation and up to $1000/quarter acre for forest farming implementation depending on project scale and scope.
 To enhance shared learning, producers who receive support will share successes and lessons-learned with their peers and other interested stakeholders.
 Minority, female, Indigenous, LGBTQ+, and/or socially disadvantaged farmers are highly encouraged to apply.

-Forest Farming assistance is available to producers in Ohio, West Virginia, Virginia, AND North Carolina.
-Silvopasture assistance has priority funding locations in Virginia, East Tennessee, East Kentucky, West Virginia, Southeast and South Central Ohio, and Western Pennsylvania.
+Forest Farming assistance is available to producers in: Ohio, West Virginia, Virginia, North Carolina and Pennsylvania.
+Silvopasture assistance has priority funding locations in Virginia, East Tennessee, East Kentucky, West Virginia, Southeast and South Central Ohio, Western Pennsylvania and North Carolina.
 Applications from farms in proximity to these regions are also encouraged.

 Applications will be accepted at any time following the release of this announcement.
-A first round of projects will be identified on or about June 15, 2022, followed by applicant consultation and site assessment with regional partners.
-If A proposed project is deemed feasible, funding will be provided at a rate suitable to support completion.
-Unfunded applications will be retained in the review pool until program funds are exhausted.
+A first round of projects will be identified on or about June 15, 2022, followed by rolling applications, on a first come first served basis, and will continue until all funds are exhausted.
+If a proposed project is deemed feasible, funding will be provided at a rate suitable to support completion.
 Direct questions to Ian Nichols at Virginia Tech.
-If applicants do not wish to submit online, applications can also be mailed.

 CATALYZING AGROFORESTRY GRANTS PROGRAM